 There are two types of pool options available if you have chosen a fibreglass pool.
-You can have the option of having your pool inground which is the most common option for most people or for those who may have a difficult backyard or sloping block you can opt for the freestanding above ground option, which due to the engineering aspect will cost more to install.
+You can have the option of having your pool inground, which is the most common option for most people or for those who may have a difficult backyard or sloping block, you can opt for the free standing above-ground option.
+Due to the engineering aspect of the free standing above-ground options, they will cost more to install.

-Narellan pools are available in a wide range of shapes and sizes.
-Ultimately, the shape and size you pick will depend on the personal preference and the space available in your backyard.
+Narellan Pools are available in a wide range of shapes and sizes.
+Ultimately, the shape and size you pick will depend on your personal preference and the space available in your backyard.
 The design may alter the price slightly, but the price will be mainly based on the size.
-We have talked about shapes and sizes of pools in a previous blog.
+We have talked about the shapes and sizes of pools in a previous blog.

 The right colour swimming pool can make all the difference.
 With Narellan Pools you have the choice of three colour ranges; Pastel, Crystal Granite, and our unique Marbleglass™ colour range, which is a superior premium colour finish and will look amazing for decades to come.

 Depending on the access available to your backyard/property a crane may be required to deliver your pool.
 When your local pool builder comes out to quote you, they will check to see if this is required.
 Part of the installation cost is excavation and if you hit a rock, there may be additional charges.

 By law all pools require fencing, so be sure to get a quote for a fence so you know the overall cost of your pool.

 When you get a quote for your pool, your local pool builder will include the equipment you need to run your pools.
 You can always upgrade to include mineral sanitation systems, eco pool pumps (which have variable speed so they use less energy and make less noise) in-floor cleaning system or pools covers.

 It is good to be aware of the running costs and maintenance costs associated with keeping your pool heated and clean.
 With various options available you can find solutions that work for you whether it be robotic pool cleaners or scheduled pool cleans by a professional.